slinakm/NextStreet/README.md

 **Optional Nice-to-have Stories**
 - [ ] Can make multiple requests at once and see unfulfilled requests on home screen.
-- [x] Add unit tests for activities and fragments.
 - [x] Ability to choose to sign in as a driver or user.
     - [x] Ability to accept/view a list of requests as a driver.
     - [x] Ability to see past requests and details as a user.
-- [ ] Write unit and integration tests for a few features.
+- [x] Write unit and integration tests for a few features.
 - [x] See past package requests in a list.
 - [ ] Card view of past package requests with shared components animation.
 - [x] Material design graphics on buttons and map.